Go to about.usps.com/resources/postal-bulletin.htm to browse past issues.

 postage stamp

 Out of this world!
 A postage stamp was inside the New Horizons spacecraft that made a flyby of Pluto in July 2015.
-That's the farthest distance traveled by a postage stamp - more than 3 billion miles.
-So noted by the Guinness World Records.
+That’s the farthest distance traveled by a postage stamp — more than 3 billion miles, as noted by Guinness World Records.

-The most unusual delivery method used by the Postal Service is a mule train in Arizona.
-The mules carry mail, food and supplies down a 9-mile trail to the Havasupai Indians at the bottom of the Grand Canyon.
+The most unusual mode of delivery used by the Postal Service is the mule train.
+Since the 1930s, mules have been carrying mail and goods to the Havasupai people inside the Grand Canyon.

-Ben, this one’s for you!
-Franklin is the most common city name — 28 of them — with Clinton, Madison and Washington tied for second (27 each) and Chester, Greenville, Marion and Springfield at third (25).
-The most common Post Office name is Clinton, with 26 locations, followed by Madison at second (25) and Franklin and Washington tied for third (24).
+Ben, this one’s for you.
+There are 32 cities named “Franklin,” making it the most common city name.
+“Arlington,” “Clinton,” Springfield” and “Washington” are tied for second place at 29 locations each, while “Fairfield” and “Madison” tie for seventh place with 28 locations apiece.
+The most common Post Office name is “Clinton,” with 26 locations, followed by “Madison” at second (25) while “Franklin” and “Washington” are tied for third (24).

 The longest Main Street in the country is located in Island Park, ID, and is 33 miles long.